karlgrieshop/Bioinformatics_Onboarding/README.md

 git
 ```

-If you see usage instructions, then `git` is already installed (great!), then you're done with this step.
+If you see usage instructions, then `git` is already installed (great!), and you're done with this step (this should be the case for those who needed to install **Git for Windows** earlier).

-But if you get an error, [download and install git here](https://git-scm.com/downloads) choosing the correct version for your operating system and choosing the default intallation options.
+**But** if you get an error, [download and install git here](https://git-scm.com/downloads) choosing the correct version for your operating system and choosing the default intallation options.

 You will need `git` for the next step.

 ### GitHub Copilot on GitHub.com

-Go to the main page of [this tutorial](https://github.com/karlgrieshop/Bioinformatics_Onboarding) on GitHub and click the GitHub Copilot chat icon in the top right.
+Go to the main page of [this tutorial](https://github.com/karlgrieshop/Bioinformatics_Onboarding) on GitHub.com and click the GitHub Copilot chat icon in the top right.

 **Attach GitHub repositories, scripts, local files, etc.**
 The karlgrieshop/Bioinformatics_Onboarding repository should be attached automatically, but if not, attach it by clicking the "+" icon in the chat prompt area and selecting **Repositories** and finding karlgrieshop/Bioinformatics_Onboarding.

-Attach a local file, specifically, your modified `README.md`, by clicking the "+" icon in the chat prompt area and selecting **Upload from computer** and finding your file modified `README.md`.
+Attach a local file, specifically, your modified `README.md`, by clicking the "+" icon in the chat prompt area and selecting **Upload from computer** and finding your modified `README.md` file.

-Now, write your own detailed prompt in the Copilot chat on GitHub.com, with the repo and your personalized `README.md` attached as context, asking for step-by-step instructions to fork the karlgrieshop/Bioinformatics_Onboarding repo to your GitHub account, clone it to your local machine.
+Now, write your own detailed prompt in the Copilot chat on GitHub.com, with the repo and your personalized `README.md` attached as context, asking for step-by-step instructions to:
-**Prompting tips**
- - Use the word "fork".
- - Use the word "clone"
- - Clone with git and the HTTPS link.
+1. Fork a copy of the karlgrieshop/Bioinformatics_Onboarding repo to your GitHub account,
+2. Clone that copy to your local machine using the terminal command `git clone` and the HTTPS link for the repo.
+**Tip**
+- If you don't know what "repo", "fork" and "clone" mean, ask Copilot.
- - Think about where you want to clone the repo on your local machine.
+- Think about where you want to clone the repo to on your local machine.
   - Design the directory names and orgnisation logically
   - Navigate to that directory before running your `git clone` line.
- - Ask Copilot if you don't know what these words mean.
- - Then put some time into a thorough prompt.

 Go!

----

-## Command Line Basics (local)
+### Document Changes to Forked Repo

 Ok, so you should now have a modified local copy of `README.md` that you downloaded earlier (probably the one you're looking at now), **AND** a local copy of the full Bioinformatics_Onboarding/ GitHub repo, with the following structure: